 Students are not permitted to record tutorials or lectures using Zoom or their own third-party applications.
-All lectures and tutorial recordings are the property of the GDCPH Program.
+All lectures and any tutorial recordings are the property of the GDCPH Program.
+Please note that lecture recordings are confidential and should not be shared with anyone outside of the program.